-This note looks at the way beer and other alcoholic drinks are taxed, the Labour Government's introduction of a 'duty escalator' on alcoholic drinks in 2008, and the concerns in the pub trade at the impact of this policy.
-It goes on to discuss the current Government's review of alcohol taxation in 2010, and its decision in Budget 2013 to cancel the duty escalator for beer alone.Jump to full report >>
+This note looks at the way alcoholic drinks are taxed, the Labour Government's introduction of a 'duty escalator' in 2008, and the concerns in the pub trade at the impact of this policy.
+It goes on to discuss the Coalition Government decision to remove the duty escalator in two stages in 2013 and 2014, and the current Government's approach to the taxation of alcohol.Jump to full report >>

-When the current Government published its review of alcohol taxation, it stated it would abide by this plan to raise duty rates, though it noted there was little consensus on the right level of tax as “the debate about the absolute level of alcohol duty rates is often polarised.”
-However, many commentators have attributed the difficulties faced in the pub trade to the impact of the duty escalator on the price of beer.
-In his Budget speech on 20 March 2013 the Chancellor, George Osborne, announced that while the escalator would apply to other drink categories, it would be withdrawn from beer duty – and the duty rate would be cut by 1p per pint.
-This is estimated to cost £170m in 2013/14, rising to £215m in 2014/15.
+In its first Budget in June 2010, the Coalition Government launched a review of the taxing and pricing of alcohol “to ensure it tackles binge drinking without unfairly penalising responsible drinkers, pubs and important local industries.”
+Subsequently two changes were made to the structure of beer duty: an additional tax on high strength beers and a reduced rate of duty on low strength beers.
+The review did not offer a view on the level of duty rates, though it noted there was little consensus on the right level of tax as “the debate about the absolute level of alcohol duty rates is often polarised.”
+That said, many commentators attributed the difficulties being faced in the pub trade at this time to the impact of the duty escalator on the price of beer.
+In his 2013 Budget the then Chancellor, George Osborne, announced that the rate of beer duty would be cut by 1p, and the escalator removed from this drink category, at a cost of £170m in 2013/14, rising to £215m in 2014/15.

 Commons Briefing papers SN01373